 If you are planning a trip to Transylvania, be sure to save a few days for Cluj-Napoca.
-You’ll be delighted for sure as this is today one of the trendiest city in Romania for the young.
-We hope our insider guide to the top things to do in Cluj-Napoca will help you make the best out of your time in this beautiful city that dates back to the ancient times.
+You’ll be delighted for sure as this is today one of the trendiest cities in Romania for the young.
+Our insider guide to the top things to do in Cluj-Napoca will help you make the best out of your time in this cool place that dates back to the ancient times.

-This should definitely be on your bucket list of things to do in Cluj-Napoca, in fact, we suggest you do it before visiting the city.
-You’ll get the best view from an old fortification point known as Cetatuia that dates from the time of the Austrian domination.
-In 1735, after conquering Transylvania, the Habsburg Empire built a fortification on the top of one of the hills surrounding the city, today’s Cetatuia, meant to be a strategic point of defense and observation.
+This should definitely be on your list of things to do in Cluj-Napoca.
+In fact, we suggest you do it before visiting the city.
+You’ll get the best view from an old fortification point known as Cetatuia that dates from the time of the Habsburg Empire.
+The fortification was built in 1735, on q taller hill outside the city, as a strategic point of defense and observation.

 Catch the sunrise from Cetatuia for some great photos of Cluj-Napoca.

-A visit to the Botanical Garden is top of the list of things to do in Cluj-Napoca for the first-time visitor.
-One of the must-see attractions, the Botanical Garden was founded by Professor Alexandru Borza from the University of Cluj-Napoca and opened to the public in 1925.
+A visit to the Botanical Garden is one of the great things to do in Cluj-Napoca for a first-time visitor.
+One of the must-see attractions, the Botanical Garden was founded by Professor Alexandru Borza from the University of Cluj-Napoca back in 1925.
 It’s today one of the most popular places in the city, with over 150,000 visitors every year.
-The Botanical Garden is open every day, from 8 am to 8 pm.

 Check the events schedule on www.operacluj.ro

-The Union Square is the central attraction of the city and the place where you can find the second largest Gothic church in Romania.
+Unirii Square is the central attraction of the city and the place where you can find the second largest Gothic church in Romania.
 The construction of Saint Michael Church began in the 14th century and the monument remains until today one of the most impressive in the country.
-The church is guarded by the statue of Matias Corvin, the greatest ruler of the Hungarian Kingdom, the son of Ioan of Hunedoara, a true hero of the anti-Ottoman wars.
+The church is guarded by the statue of Matias Corvin, one of the greatest rulers of the Hungarian Kingdom, the son of Ioan of Hunedoara, a true hero of the anti-Ottoman wars.

 You can discover more about the two princes at Corvin Castle.

 The dense network of small streets in this area makes it a great place for walking around the historical part of Cluj-Napoca.
-Important old monuments you’ll see are Matias Corvin’s house, the 13th-century Franciscan church, Mikes Palace and the 1817 Obelisk dedicated to Francis the 1st of the Habsburg Empire and his wife, Carolina, the first Austrian emperors who visited the city.
+Important old monuments you’ll see are Matias Corvin’s house, the 13th-century Franciscan church, Mikes Palace, and the 1817 Obelisk dedicated to Francis the 1st and his wife, Carolina, the first Austrian emperors who visited the city.

 Cluj-Napoca has lots to offer, especially if you take longs walks and you let it surprise you.
-Go to the Central Park, ride a bike or just experience the feeling of being surrounded by nature right in the middle of a crowded city.
+Check the Central Park, ride a bike, or just experience the feeling of being surrounded by nature right in the middle of a crowded city.
 Lose yourself on the streets and don’t be shy to ask for advice, locals are friendly and proud to show off their beautiful city.

-Romania is quickly becoming a major festivals’ destination and Cluj-Napoca is no exception.
+Romania is quickly becoming a major festival destination, and Cluj-Napoca is no exception.
 The city hosts some of the most popular events.
 Are you a film fan?
-There is Transylvania’s International Film Festival with a select international participation.
+There is Transylvania’s International Film Festival with select international participation.
 Do you love jazz music?
 There is Jazz in the Park.
 And let’s not forget major music festivals like Untold and Electric Castle.

 Photo by Cristian Bortes via ro.wikipedia.org

-If you’re already planning your vacation in Cluj-Napoca, don’t forget to book your accommodation in time especially if you’re going for one of its many festivals.
+If you’re already planning your vacation in Cluj-Napoca, don’t forget to book your accommodation in time especially if you’re going to one of its many festivals.